BiTS Fellows

 Alexander German

-University of Erlangen–NurembergSupercharging the development of techniques for safely inducing dormancy states, from natural hibernation strategies and cryopreservation by vitrification to hypothermia and hypometabolism, with applications in emergency medicine, organ transplantation and space exploration.
+University of Erlangen–NurembergDeveloping techniques for safely inducing dormancy states — from natural hibernation strategies and cryopreservation by vitrification to hypothermia and hypometabolism — with applications in biomedical research, organ transplantation and emergency medicine.

 Alex is a clinician-scientist at University Erlangen–Nuremberg exploring medical hibernation.
 He has initiated research on cryopreservation of the nervous system, resulting in the first report of near-physiological recovery of adult mouse hippocampus after vitrification.
 He is also advancing translation as a founder of Hiber.
 His background spans medicine, neurology, medical imaging and mathematics.